Lenticular printing

 because some of them just happen to look a bit like lentils!

-You can find out how lenses work in our article on binoculars
+You can find more in our main article on lenses

 (we even tell you how to make a lens of your own, in about 5 seconds flat, from a drop of water).